2018 North Korea–United States Singapore Summit: Reactions

 The summit received a mixed international reaction, with many countries expressing praise or hope for achieving a peace deal from the summit.
 Some commentators expressed skepticism towards the signed agreement, pointing to a history of failed past agreements and to the vague wording of the declarations.
 China raised the possibility of sanction relief following the summit, but Pompeo said sanction relief would only be granted after complete denuclearization.
 Joint-military exercises between the United States and South Korea were halted, a demand that North Korea had long made.
+Trump also said he wished to bring the U.S. soldiers back home at some point, but reinforced that it was not part of the Singapore equation.
+On August 1, 2018, the U.S. Senate passed the military budget bill for 2019, forbidding any funding that would reduce the active United States Forces Korea personnel below 22,000; significant removal of US forces was considered a non-negotiable item in denuclearization talks with the North.
 Visitors to North Korea reported that anti-American posters, postcards, stamps and similar items were no longer sold in tourist shops.

 Incidents

 On June 9, two South Korean media personnel from South Korean broadcaster KBS News were arrested for trespassing at the home of the North Korean ambassador in Singapore.
 KBS News subsequently issued an apology for not being cautious.
 The two media personnel were deported the next day on June 10.

 On June 11, five South Korean women were arrested on Monday night for protesting outside the St. Regis Hotel where Chairman Kim and his delegation were staying.
 The police warned the women for violating the Public Order Act but they refused to cooperate, leading to their arrests.